 This full-year (2 credit) course meets every day.
 It is designed for students who are interested in a future career with animals in the health and veterinary technology field.
-Units of instruction will include but are not limited to: Introduction to veterinary technology, veterinary terminology, animal diseases, animal behavior & training, animal anatomy & physiology.
-Students will be certified in Pet CPR & First Aid through an accredited program.
-Students will also learn how to properly perform basic grooming on canines and run a student CTE enterprise: Pinkerton Pet Palace.
+Specific units of instruction will include but are not limited to: introduction to veterinary technology, veterinary terminology, animal diseases, animal welfare ethics and treatment, animal first aid.
+Students will also learn how to properly groom canines and run a student CTE enterprise, The Pinkerton Pet Palace.
+College articulations are available.

-Prerequisite(s): Successful completion of Introduction to Animal science & Animal Management with a min. grade of 80 and permission from the CTE Director.
+Prerequisite(s): Successful completion of Animal Management with a min. grade of 80 and permission from the CTE Director.